gristlabs/grist-help/help/en/docs/self-managed.md

 If using some other tool or service, here are the important points:

  * The main image name is `gristlabs/grist`, which is our combined Core and Enterprise docker image.
-   The image `gristlabs/grist-oss` also exists, which contains only Apache licensed code and only supports Grist Core.
+   The image `gristlabs/grist-oss` also exists, which uses only free and open source code.
+This image uses only Grist Core, and has no enterprise features available.
-   (For some tools, you may need to prefix these image names with `docker.io/`.)
+   (For some tools such as Podman, you may need to prefix these image names with `docker.io/`.)
  * A volume (or mount, or directory) needs to be available at location `/persist` within the container.
 It can be initially empty - Grist will populate it.
 Without this volume, nothing you do will be stored long-term.